 Effect of spectral "mismatch"

 See also: HCI Inner Working Angle

-The spectral mismatch between the science target (hereafter “SCIENCE”) and its corresponding PSF “REFERENCE(s)" has a stronger impact at shorter wavelengths and with wider filters.
-For a simple monochromatic case (narrowband filter in the continuum), when performing the PSF subtraction SCIENCE − REFERENCE, one needs to account for the flux difference and photometrically rescale the REFERENCE.
+The spectral mismatch between a science target (hereafter “SCIENCE”) and its designated PSF reference star (hereafter “REFERENCE") has a stronger impact at shorter wavelengths and with wider filters.
+For a simple monochromatic case (narrowband filter in the continuum), when performing the PSF subtraction (SCIENCE − REFERENCE), one needs to account for the flux difference and photometrically rescale the REFERENCE.
 If the REFERENCE is fainter, the process of flux rescaling also scales the noise, and that is why it is recommended to use brighter REFERENCE(s) whenever possible.

 If one thinks in terms of spectral energy distribution (SED) for both objects binned in spectral channels, the ideal photometric scaling factors can vary significantly from one spectral channel to the next.
 One can measure it empirically on the data but only in the spectral bandwidth of the filter.
 If it is a broadband filter, only an average scaling factor will be applied to the whole polychromatic image which can be thought of a superimposition of many PSFs at different wavelengths.
 The spectral mismatch between SCIENCE and REFERENCE will thus not only generate extra noise but allow possible under- and over-subtraction at various spatial locations of the PSF.
 Over-subtraction leads to negative fluxes and affects the estimation of the contrast and hence the detection limits.
 If one of the objects has strong emission features in its spectrum in the spectral bandwidth that is considered, the effect can be dramatic.